Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds: Conclusion

 \section{Conclusion}

-In this work, we have presented a new progressive target-styled feature augmentation method to tackle unsupervised domain adaptation on point clouds from a new perspective of classifier adaptation.
-We further come up with an intermediate domain approaching strategy for feature extractor adaptation, which can be combined with our classifier adaptation method to achieve better adaptation performance.
-Extensive experiments on the benchmark datasets have validated the effectiveness of our newly proposed approaches, where our method outperforms the current state-of-the-art methods by a large margin.
+In this work, we have presented a new progressive classifier and feature extractor adaptation method to tackle unsupervised domain adaptation on point clouds, where we come up with a new progressive target-styled feature augmentation method to tackle the problem from the perspective of classifier adaptation and a new intermediate domain feature extractor adaptation method to tackle the problem from the perspective of feature extractor adaptation.
+The proposed two methods can mutually benefit each other.
+Extensive experiments on the benchmark datasets have validated the effectiveness of our approaches, where our method outperforms the current state-of-the-art methods by a large margin.